 Lucia DiSpirito, LMSW

-Ms. DiSpirito joined the Winthrop University Hospital Department of Neuroscience in 2015 with a variety of social work experience that has allowed her to assist many individuals of various walks of life.
+Ms. DiSpirito joined the NYU Winthrop Hospital Department of Neuroscience in 2015 with a variety of social work experience that has allowed her to assist many individuals of various walks of life.
 Some of her past experience includes being a program director of a Long Term Care unit dedicated to those affected with Huntington’s disease, and initiating a Geriatric Care Manager position with an elder law firm on Long Island.
 Lucia received her Master’s degree in Social Work from Stony Brook University and shortly after, received her license.
 She is now working towards obtaining her Certificate to become a Clinical Social Worker.
 Her current role includes working with individuals, families and groups, providing support, information and community referrals to those affected by various neurological disorders.

 Elizabet Portieles Sanchez